software-challenge/player_ruby/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.

+To develop inside a docker container, use the included `Dockerfile` and `develop.sh`.

 ### Specs

 The gem is tested using RSpec.
 To run all tests, execute `rspec`.
 When developing, you may use Guard to execute tests when files change.
 To do this, execute `guard`.
 Tests will then be automatically run when you change a file.

+### Linting

+Linting by rubocop is included in the guard config.
+It is run when all specs pass.

 ### Releasing